 What is the dot plot?

-The dot plot is a chart released four times per year showing where each FOMC member expects the federal funds rate to be at the end of the current year, next few years, and in the long run.
-Each "dot" represents one member's projection.
+The dot plot is a chart released four times per year (at SEP meetings) showing where each FOMC member expects the federal funds rate to be at the end of the current year, next few years, and in the long run.
+Each "dot" represents one member's projection anonymously.
 The median of these dots shows the committee's consensus expectation for future rates.
+Crypto traders watch this closely because it signals the expected rate path.

 How can I trade crypto around Fed meetings?

-The Fed releases its policy statement on the Federal Reserve website at 2:00 PM ET on the second day of each meeting.
-The press conference is streamed live on the Fed's YouTube channel at 2:30 PM ET.
-Major financial news networks like CNBC and Bloomberg also provide live coverage and analysis.
+The Fed releases its policy statement on the Federal Reserve website (federalreserve.gov) at 2:00 PM ET.
+The press conference is streamed live on the Fed's YouTube channel starting at 2:30 PM ET.
+Major financial news networks like CNBC, Bloomberg, and Fox Business provide live coverage and analysis.
+Many crypto news sites and trading platforms also offer real-time Fed coverage with crypto-specific commentary.

 Ready to Trade Crypto?